frontenddogma/web-development-glossary/manuscript/i.md

 : The process of designing a software application so that it can be adapted to various languages and regions without engineering changes.&nbsp;[†](#w-i18n-l10n)

 Internationalized Resource Identifier
-: An internet protocol standard which builds on the Uniform Resource Identifier (URI) protocol by greatly expanding the set of permitted characters.
+: An Internet protocol standard which builds on the Uniform Resource Identifier (URI) protocol by greatly expanding the set of permitted characters.
 It was defined in 2005 by the Internet Engineering Task Force (IETF).&nbsp;[†](#w-iri)

 Internet
 : The global system of interconnected computer networks that uses the Internet protocol suite (TCP/IP) to link devices worldwide.
 It is a network of networks that consists of private, public, academic, business, and government networks of local to global scope, linked by a broad array of electronic, wireless, and optical networking technologies.
 The Internet carries a vast range of information resources and services, such as the inter-linked hypertext documents and applications of the World Wide Web (WWW), electronic mail, telephony, and file sharing.&nbsp;[†](#w-internet)